Cultural Humility & Empathy Training

 When offering to law firms and lawyers, a unique benefit is a qualification for CPD and EDI hours.

-Level's Cultural Humility & Empathy Training (CHET) responds to the overrepresentation of incarcerated Indigenous youth, lack of diversity in the legal profession, and systemic racism in the justice system.
+Level's Cultural Humility & Empathy Training (CHET) responds to the overrepresentation of incarcerated Indigenous peoples, lack of diversity in the legal profession, and systemic racism in the overall legal system.

-CHET involves critical self-reflection on how personal and systemic biases impact the way we interact and fosters tools to approach our work with empathy.
+CHET involves critical self-reflection on how personal and systemic biases impact the way we interact and fosters tools to approach our future work and personal lives with cultural humility and empathy.

 Participants will: